mooonseeker/gamut-volume-python/README.md

 The [Moller-Trumbore ray-triangle intersection algorithm](https://doi.org/10.1080/10867651.1997.10487472) is used.
 If a reference is provided, calculate the gamut volume coverage.

-### plot_rings
+### visualisation

+Take the RGB/3D color space coordinate data as input and visualize the gamut volume.

+- 3D gamut volume scatter graph
-Convert the gamut volume into a 2D gamut ring graph.
+- 2D gamut ring graph
-If a reference is provided, both the gamut volume and gamut volume coverage will be shown in the graph title.